MATTHEW 6:15_Neither will your Father forgive your trespasses…

 When you see a No Trespassing sign what does it tell you?
 Don’t go there!
 Don’t cross this line!
 This is not free range!
 Turn around!
 Go another way!
 If you continue in this path you are violating the law!
 Stay away!

 Use your key to gain some wisdom, understanding, and knowledge about trespassing.
 You will find a lot.
 Proverbs 4:27 (KJV), “Turn not to the right hand nor to the left: remove thy foot from evil.”

 Sometimes you stray from the path.
 Just a small step right or left, may require a very large step to get back on track.
 For the salty-lit-up disciple, that should bring conviction.
 You are unsteady.
 You can’t make yourself do right.
 The Holy Spirit pulls in the direction to follow.
 Ask forgiveness for trespassing down the wrong road.

-The Lord places people around you.
-The Bible calls them your neighbor, but that does not mean they necessarily live next door.
+The Lord places people in your life.
+The Bible calls them your neighbors.
+That does not mean they necessarily live next door.